 Leif Erikson + Text Analytics: What’s the Connection?

-What Researchers Can Learn from Leif Erikson and Norse Mythology
+What Data Explorers and Researchers Can Learn from Leif Erikson and Norse Mythology

 You may or may not be aware that Leif Erikson Day will be observed in the U.S. this October 9th.
 The holiday commemorates the discovery of North America by the Norwegian explorer for whom it’s named (long before Christopher Columbus took his voyage).

 In Leif’s honor and the spirit of exploration, I thought this would be a good opportunity to indulge in two subjects near and dear to my heart: Norse mythology and text analytics.